 Our operations have consumed substantial amounts of cash since inception.
-We expect to use the funds received in connection with the Business Combination to develop and further commercialize our products, develop new products, and for working capital and general corporate purposes.
+We expect to use our cash resources to develop and further commercialize our products, develop new products, and for working capital and general corporate purposes.
 We may require additional capital to further develop and commercialize our products and to develop new products.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.

 We cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 Moreover, the terms of any future financing may adversely affect the holdings or the rights of our stockholders and the issuance of additional securities, whether equity or debt, by us, or the possibility of such issuance, may cause the market price of our Class A common stock to decline.
 The incurrence of indebtedness could result in increased fixed payment obligations, and we may be required to agree to certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
-We could also be required to seek funds through arrangements with collaborative partners or otherwise at an earlier stage than otherwise would be desirable, and we may be required to relinquish rights to some of our technologies or products or otherwise agree to terms that are unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
+We could also be required to relinquish through arrangements with collaborative partners or otherwise agree to terms that are unfavorable to us, any of which may have a material adverse effect on our business, operating results and prospects.
 In addition, raising additional capital through the issuance of equity or convertible debt securities would cause dilution to holders of our equity securities, and may affect the rights of then-existing holders of our equity securities.
 Even if we believe that we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.